Logos Ascension · Chapter 5

 The warning sat between them like the false stone — visible, present, and shaped like something that looked ordinary but wasn't.

-That evening, Kael walked home through a city that was worse.
+That evening, Kael walked home through a city that had worsened without waiting for him.

 The training sessions with Tohr occupied his mornings.
 His afternoons were still dock shifts — he needed the money, and Tohr had told him that physical labor was not a bad complement to the breathing work, since the exertion kept his body from tightening back into its old patterns during the hours between sessions.